jakobbp/rpi-geotimelapse/README.md

  - **`device`**: name of the device the photos will be taken with (can be included into the session's report).

 ### Frame Rate, Time Scale and Image Frequency
-The frequency of taking images is determind by both frame rate and time scale.
+The frequency of taking images is determined by both frame rate and time scale.
 While **frame rate** of the final video is quite unambiguously defined term, **time scale** is very much less so.

 Time scale is the ratio between the number of time unit in the final video